benchristelcom/benchristelcom.github.io/src/meditation/on-that-path-video-summaries.md

    state is degraded, you are more likely to feel depression, anxiety, and existential dread with no obvious cause.
 In higher mental states, on the other hand, you can deal with whatever life throws at you.
-2. **Poop-tinted glasses:** the positive/neutral/negative feeling tone associated with the objects of attention tends more towards the negative in lower mental states, and more towards the positive in higher mental states.
+2. **Poop-tinted glasses:** things that are pleasant or neutral in high mental states can distress or bore you when you are in a lower mental state.
-3. **Increased reactivity:** low mental states make you more likely to have strong reactive intentions.
+4. **Increased reactivity:** low mental states make you more likely to have strong reactive intentions.
 In high mental states, you are less likely to react.
-4. **Threshold of max dukkha:** in low mental states, reactive intentions create more dukkha and make your mental state even worse.
-In higher mental states, reacting doesn't harm your mental state as much.
+5. **Mental elasticity:** in low mental states, reactive intentions quickly make your mental state even worse.
+In higher mental states, your mind is more "elastic," and bounces back from disturbance.

 The result of all these feedback loops is that both positive and negative mental states are **self-reinforcing**.